Tennee | August 19, 2019

 - I noticed that whenever we left the house for a vacation that my symptoms would get better.

 - I noticed during my period when estrogen was the lowest that I didn’t have any pain in my bladder.
 This is common with MCAS.

 - We tested our house for mold and it came back positive.

 If you are looking for markers that correlate with mold toxicity, these biomarkers are more common than others.

-Genetic snps that may indicate a difficulty in methylation which will effect your ability to process and breakdown histamines include
+Genetic SNPs that may indicate a difficulty in methylation which will affect your ability to process and breakdown histamines include:

 Foods that support the breakdown of histamine include: